If it hurts in your mid-back region on either side of your body, it could be a pulled muscle — or something more serious.

 Back pain is common, with as many as eight in 10 people experiencing it at some point in their lives.
 But what does it mean if you’re having a specific type of discomfort called flank pain?
 Your flanks are the areas around the sides of your body from your upper abdomen to your back.
 If you’re having discomfort in this region, either as right or left flank pain, the cause may be one of the following conditions.

 One of the most common reasons for flank pain is the degeneration of the squishy discs that cushion the 26 vertebrae, or bones, of your spine.
 As you get older, the discs can compress and cause pain.
 They can even rupture and bulge out, which you may have heard called a herniated disc or a slipped disc.

-“When the disc degenerates, the space where the nerves exit the spine becomes narrow, and the joints can sometimes become compressed,” explains Christopher C. Ornelas, MD, a spine specialist at Keck Medicine of USC and an assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+“When the disc degenerates, the space where the nerves exit the spine becomes narrow, and the joints can sometimes become compressed,” explains Christopher C. Ornelas, MD, a spine specialist at Keck Medicine of USC and assistant professor of clinical orthopedic surgery at the Keck School of Medicine of USC.
 “This causes irritation of the nerves, which can lead to pain that radiates to the flank.”

 If your symptoms and physical exam suggest that you may have degenerative disc disease or a herniated disc, your doctor will recommend imaging tests.

 “Often, a routine X-ray is sufficient, but if the pain is persistent, or if it is accompanied by weakness, an MRI of the mid or lower spine may be indicated,” Ornelas says.
 “Treatment usually involves rest, medicine, physical therapy, spinal injection or, as a last resort, surgery.”

 2. Osteoarthritis of the spine

 If you have osteoarthritis of the spine, the joint cartilage wears down, which can irritate spinal nerves and cause flank pain, according to Ornelas.